cyberbotics/webots-doc/guide/using-python.md

 $ python --version
 ```

 Webots will start Python using the standard `python` command line.
 As a consequence, it will execute the first `python` binary found in the current `PATH`.
-If you need a different version of Python than the default one, please install this different version if needed and configure your environment so that it becomes the default `python` version when called from the command line in a terminal.
+If you need a different version of Python, please install it if needed and configure your environment so that it becomes the default `python` version when called from the command line in a terminal.

 #### Windows

 You should install the latest version of Python 3.6 (64 bit) or Python 2.7 (64 bit) from the official [Python website](https://www.python.org).
 Then, you have to modify your `PATH` environment variable to add the path to the python.exe binary which is located in the main `Python36` or `Python27` installation folder.
 To check this was done properly, you can open a DOS console (CMD.EXE) and type `python --version`.
-If it displays the Python version, then, everything is setup properly and you should be able to run the Python examples provided with Webots in the `WEBOTS_HOME/projects/languages/python/worlds/example.wbt` world file.
+If it displays the correct Python version, then, everything is setup properly and you should be able to run the Python example provided with Webots in the `WEBOTS_HOME/projects/languages/python/worlds/example.wbt` world file.

 ### Libraries

 The `WEBOTS_HOME/projects/web/visual_tracking` sample simulation uses the Python [OpenCV](http://opencv.org/) and [NumPy](http://numpy.org/) packages.
-So these packages have to be installed on the system in order to correctly run this simulation.
+These packages have to be installed on the system in order to correctly run this simulation.
 Using Python *pip*, the *NumPy* package is automatically installed with *opencv-python* package.

 #### Linux